Kanye West to ditch Spotify and Apple Music with new Donda 2 album

 In 2016, The Life Of Pablo was released with the caveat that it would be permanently exclusive to Jay-Z’s streaming service, Tidal, but it remained so for just two months before West opted to make the album available on other platforms like Spotify and Apple Music.

-If you ask us, then, we expect the same with Donda 2.
+It wouldn't be misguided, then, to expect the same with Donda 2.
 While the album will almost certainly debut exclusively on West’s Stem Player, we don’t anticipate the artist will keep his new music behind such a huge paywall for too long.

 It seems his fans have cottoned on to the strategy, too.
 “Kanye is a marketing god for building all this attention right before his documentary and Donda 2,” one user wrote.